 You can now close Settings if you like.

-Open the Control Panel (icons view), and click/tap on the Mouse icon.
+Open the Control Panel (icons view), and click/tap on the Sound icon.

 In the Playback tab, select the device (ex: "Digital Audio (S/PDIF)") you want to enable or disable spatial sound for, and click/tap on Properties. (see screenshot below)